aws/aws-iot-device-sdk-python-v2/documents/MQTT5_Userguide.md

         auth_password = <Binary data value of the password field to be passed to the authorizer lambda>)
 ```

 If your custom authorizer uses signing, you must specify the three signed token properties as well.
-The token signature must be the URI-encoding of the base64 encoding of the digital signature of the token value via the private key associated with the public key that was registered with the custom authorizer.
-It is your responsibility to URI-encode the token signature.
+It is your responsibility to URI-encode the auth_username, auth_authorizer_name, and auth_token_key_name parameters.

 ```python
     # other builder configurations can be added using **kwargs in the builder